janmajaysubba/Volatility-Forecasting/README.md

 All metrics operate on **variance** (not log-variance, not volatility).
 Implemented in `src/metrics.py`.

-Predictions are clipped to `[-25, 5]` in log-space before exponentiation as a numerical safety guard against extreme outliers in early folds.
+Predictions are clipped to `[-25, 5]` in log-space before exponentiation as a numerical safety guard against extreme values.

 ### QLIKE (Primary Metric)